MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 ### CRT

 - The C Runtime (CRT) heap, which is used for new and malloc(), is no longer private.
 The CRT now uses the process heap.
-This means that the heap isn't destroyed when a DLL is unloaded, so DLLs that link statically to the CRT must ensure memory that's allocated by the DLL code is cleaned up before it’s unloaded.
+This means that the heap isn't destroyed when a DLL is unloaded, so DLLs that link statically to the CRT must ensure memory that's allocated by the DLL code is cleaned up before it's unloaded.

 - The `iscsymf()` function asserts with negative values.